-The bed at the Atlantic Inn Castelgandolfo was so comfortable, it might had something to do with me staying in a lot and reading one book after another.
+The bed at the Atlantic Inn Castelgandolfo was so comfortable, it might have something to do with me staying in a lot and reading one book after another.
 Check for rates and availability in Castel Gandolfo here.

 For the next 1,5 days, I figured I’d discover the area by car, driving from one village to another and take in the crater lakes view from the villages and maybe walk a bit by the different lakes in the area.
 Instead, I settled on the little terrace of the town’s square, had a coffee and panini, followed by an Aperol Spritz and just watched the local life unfold in front of me.

 On this Sunday, I saw 2 weddings and a whole bunch of families dressed up for the communion of their children, grandchildren, and godchildren.
 It was Italian life at it’s finest.